 - Extend their scholarship and research, or mentor in a related area of expertise

-- Current rising sophomore - rising senior undergraduate who will be continuing their study as a full-time Fisher student in the academic year following the summer fellowship
+- Current rising sophomore - rising senior undergraduate who will be continuing their study as a full-time Fisher student in the fall semester following the summer fellowship

 - Any major

 - GPA in Good Standing (at least 2.0)